HunterCartier702/PiHole-and-Unbound/README.md

 [Unbound Install Docs](https://docs.pi-hole.net/guides/dns/unbound/)

 This is the playbook I used.
 It might not be very portable, but it works perfect for my small network.
+In my ansible.cfg file I have "become=true" so that this playbook runs as root.
 ```yaml
 ---
 - name: Install unbound